 Department of Psychology and Social Work

 The Department of Psychology and Social Work is a new department established when reconstruction of the faculties was conducted by this college in 2013.
 As of 2016, it has entered the fourth year since its establishment and has had students attending from the freshman year to the senior year.
-Adding psychological studies of the former Department of Human Development to the social welfare studies of the former Department of General Welfare, this department was launched.
+Adding psychological studies of the former Department of Human Developmental Science to the social welfare studies of the former Department of General Welfare, this department was launched.
 Consequently, it offers two courses of psychology and welfare.

 The psychological course’s curriculum is designed to be connected with the welfare course’s so that students can learn orthodox psychology comprehensively to deepen their understanding of the human mind and behavior.
 However, an important feature of the welfare course is that students do not study overall social welfare but deeply learn social work, particularly addressing practical fields, offering a curriculum that is connected with the psychological course as well.

 Both courses are intended to give students certain qualifications such as eligibility requirements for national examinations to cover education for training professionals, while they also intend to have students undertake academic research while taking advantage of small-class education (developing a diversity of seminars and practical trainings, with 7–8 students in a seminar).
 Furthermore, the results will be reflected in seminar reports of each seminar and the graduation thesis.

 Based on the idea of a Catholic women’s college, the mission of this department is to develop students who can have professional understanding of the human mind and behavior and who can support people in leading a stable life in modern society.